Get in touch with us.

 These days, we can all use a little more “good” in the world.

-That’s why U.S. Bank recently rolled out its Good Truck in markets across the country, to thank the people – from healthcare workers to nonprofits to educators – who are helping our communities get through the pandemic while supporting small businesses in the process.
+That’s why U.S. Bank recently rolled out our Good Truck in markets across the country, to thank the people – from healthcare workers to nonprofits to educators – who are helping our communities get through the pandemic while supporting small businesses in the process.
 In Charlotte, for example, the truck handed out vibrant bouquets of fresh-cut flowers to local teachers and school staff, while in St. Cloud, Minnesota, it delivered free lunches to thank healthcare workers at CentraCare Hospital.

 “In partnership with the House of Pizza, we served nearly 400 CentraCare employees.
 It was such an honor to celebrate these heroes,” said Mike Markman, regional president for U.S. Bank.
 “The staff and administration were very, very appreciative but really, we can’t thank them enough for what they are doing to keep our communities safe.”

-The idea for the Good Truck grew out of the U.S. Bank Food Truck, which debuted last fall with the original purpose of highlighting small business restaurant owners by offering free food alongside the opportunity for consumers to learn more about the redesigned U.S. Bank mobile banking app.
+The idea for the Good Truck grew out of the U.S. Bank Food Truck, which debuted last fall with the original purpose of highlighting small business restaurant owners by offering free food alongside the opportunity for consumers to learn more about the redesigned U.S. Bank Mobile App.
 The truck often stopped at large community events, such as the Las Vegas Pride Parade and farmer’s markets in the Bay Area.
 When COVID-19 stay-at-home guidelines rolled out in March, though, the campaign was brought to a halt.

 As it eventually became clearer how to safely interact through social distancing and stringent cleaning procedures, the idea of creating a “Good Truck” to support local businesses while honoring community heroes was born.
 The large public gatherings were tabled in favor of pre-arranged lunch drop-offs, featuring individually boxed meals and requisite use of masks, hand sanitizer and other safety measures.